-Whiplash is when someone’s head moves forwards and then backwards quickly.
+Whiplash is when someone’s head moves forwards and then backwards quickly, resulting in joint compression, ligament damage and muscle guarding leading to pain and stiffness with movement.
 This often happens in car crashes but can also occur as a result of a sports injury.

 What is whiplash?